alphagov/forms/ADR/ADR003-use-govuk-signon.md

 GOV.UK Forms needs a way of authenticating users who will create and manage forms.

-It would be preferably to make use of an existing authentication system rather than create a new one.
-To explore the options, 2 prototypes were created to better understand the effort to onboard and the account creation process.
+It would be preferable to make use of an existing authentication system rather than create a new one.
+We created 2 prototypes to better understand the effort to onboard and the account creation process.

 ## Decision